-While only one person can receive Child Benefit for a child, there’s no limit to how many children you can claim for.
+While only one person can receive benefit for a child, there’s no limit to how many children you can claim for.

-If your child starts paid work for 24 hours or more a week and is no longer in approved education or training, your Child Benefit will stop.
+If your child starts paid work for 24 hours or more a week and is no longer in approved education or training, your payment will stop.

-All Child Benefit payments are tax-free, unless you or the other parent earns more than £50,000 a year (see below).
+All payments are tax-free, unless you or the other parent earns more than £50,000 a year (see below).

 How much is Child Benefit?

-There are two Child Benefit rates.
+There are two rates.
 As of 2017 the rates are:

 • Eldest or only child – £20.70 per week